-Unlike traditional treatments such as chemotherapy and radiation, which target the cancer directly, immunotherapy works by enhancing the natural immune defences to recognize and attack cancer cells.
+Unlike traditional treatments such as chemotherapy and radiation, which target the cancer directly, immunotherapy works by enhancing the natural immune defences to recognise and attack cancer cells.
 This article explores the various types of immunotherapy, their benefits, potential side effects, and the future of this promising field.

 Understanding Immunotherapy